B.A. (Oxon), LL.M. (Harvard)

 Shail has a broad commercial disputes practice with particular emphasis on financial services, insurance, professional liability work and costs.
 He appears regularly in the county courts and High Court both as sole advocate and as part of a team.
 Shail prides himself on being able to quickly identify the heart of a dispute and provide practical and commercial advice leading to its resolution.

-Shail is named a “Leading Junior” in Chambers & Partners and Legal 500 2015 for professional negligence and Legal 500 for costs.
-He is described as ‘Exceptionally bright, very good on the detail, commercial and always contactable’, a junior who is ‘always right on top of the detail, is incredibly user friendly and always makes time to provide advice when required’, and whose ‘written advice and advocacy belies someone of his call'.
+Shail is named a “Leading Junior” in Chambers & Partners and Legal 500 2016 for professional negligence and Legal 500 2016 for costs.
+He is described as ‘Exceptionally bright, very good on the detail, commercial and always contactable’, 'an innovative thinker, who brings a fresh insight to any case' and a junior who is ‘always right on top of the detail, is incredibly user friendly and always makes time to provide advice when required’, and whose ‘written advice and advocacy belies someone of his call'.